Skip to content

 AvailHow much is free

-Mounted onWhere this filesystem is accessible in the directory tree
+Mounted onWhere this filesystem appears in the directory tree

 Terminal window